jcaillon/valet/docs/content/docs/300.libraries/time.md

 - `${format}` _as string_:

   (optional) The format to use if we log the elapsed time.
-  See `time::convertMicrosecondsToHuman` for the format.
+  See `time::getMicrosecondsToHuman` for the format.

   (defaults to "%S.%LLs").